 Dire as that sounds, however, current research is yielding new treatments and investigating management techniques that can help horses work longer and live more comfortably with arthritis.
 Here’s an overview of how arthritis develops, how it can be managed and the treatments available for it.

-A horse's knees, hocks and pasterns are designed to flex, compress and extend hundreds or thousands of times each day, for years on end--all while supporting his weight and enduring concussive forces.
+A Cascade Effect A horse’s knees, hocks and pasterns are designed to flex, compress and extend hundreds or thousands of times each day, for years on end–all while supporting his weight and enduring concussive forces.

 Joints have several components: collateral ligaments, which prevent lateral movements of the bones; synovial fluid, which fills the space between the bones and provides lubrication and nourishment to the cartilage; the joint capsule, which stabilizes the joint; the synovial membrane, which regulates the joint fluids; and the articular cartilage, the soft structural tissue that covers and cushions the ends of the bones where they meet.